Jamesy-tech/BookUI/README.md

 ## What It Does
 When you click BookUI+, it adds a small panel that appears over the page.
 You can type code in it or use the buttons to perform actions.
-It’s meant to make testing and trying things out easy without needing DevTools.
+Try having a bit of fun editing Google.

 ## Example Uses
 • Try small JavaScript commands